Container Store Exits Prepackaged Chapter 11 in 35 Days, Eliminating $88M in Debt

 DIP Financing and Transaction Support Agreement

-Advised by Houlihan Lokey, the Debtors secured a DIP financing package:
+Advised by Houlihan Lokey, the debtors secured a $255 million DIP facility:

 | Component | Amount | Rate | Provider |